RESIDENTIAL WATER HEATING

 -

-Standard 50-gallon electric tank is $500 (not including install) (30 amp breaker)
+Installed cost by plumber is >$1500.
+Standard 50-gallon electric tank is $700 (not including install) (30 amp breaker) from Lowes etc.

 On-Demand (Tankless) Gas